nicemohawk/CloudKit-To-Do-List/README.md

-# Hello, this is a ToDo List App that is written in Swift and uses CloudKit.
+# Hello, this is a simple ToDo List App that is written in Swift and uses CloudKit.

 ----
 ## What is CloudKit?